 Today Google announced it is deprecating it's AJAX Crawling Scheme.
 Google feels confident enough to rely on their bots executing your site just as if a real user were driving it in the browser.
 This in large part is due to the advancement of things like nodejs and phantomjs.

 This decision means several things to the single page application space, the escapefragement_ becomes moot and you may not need a core site any longer.
+But more importantly I think it also sent a signal that single page apps were not a recommended strategy if you want good search engine rankings.

 What was the Google AJAX Crawling Scheme?